-If one of your New Year’s resolutions is better self-care, January is National Hot Tea Month—the perfect excuse to take a moment and pause to enjoy the steam rising from a hot mug of tea.
-Why not start right now during the holiday season with the weather turning colder?
+January is National Hot Tea Month—the perfect excuse to take a moment and pause to enjoy the steam rising from a hot mug of tea.
+Why not start right now during the holiday season as the weather turns colder?

-Tea has been served hot or cold since the 3rd century – with so much history, and plenty to choose from, here are some tea drinking tidbits to help you get the most out of each cup.
+With so much history, and plenty of varieties to choose from, here are some tea drinking tidbits to help you get the most out of each cup.

 Cup of caffeine